Jan 23, 2026

 It's worth noting that typing in less common languages might actually provide better privacy in some cases, as fewer systems are equipped to analyze this data effectively.

 Remember that privacy settings often need to be enabled manually—many keyboards default to collecting data to improve their services unless you opt out.
+However, the landscape is changing.
+Several regions now require keyboards to default to more privacy-focused settings, which is a win for users.

 So how do you pick the right keyboard when there are so many options?
 It really depends on your specific language combo and how you use them.
 I've tested dozens of keyboards over the years, and there's definitely no one-size-fits-all solution.